 have very strong feelings about ECT, often based on their own

 experiences.
 The main areas of disagreement are over whether it

 works, how it works and what the side-effects are.

 Q Why is ECT still being given?

 ECT is now used much less and is mostly a treatment for severe

 depression.
 This is almost certainly because modern treatments for

-depression, like psychotherapy (talking treatments), antidepressants
+These include psychotherapy (talking treatments), antidepressants

-and other psychological and social supports are
+and other psychological and social supports.

 Even so, depression can for some people still be very severe and